Hive-Academy/roocode-generator/task-tracking/TSK-007/EnhanceProjectAnalysis/code-review.md

 - Unit test coverage for `ProjectAnalyzer`'s core logic related to TSK-007 appears adequate based on the updated `project-analyzer.test.ts`.
 - However, the build failure indicates a lack of comprehensive updates across all test files that utilize `ProjectContext` mocks.

-## Required Changes

-The following changes are required before approval:

-### High Priority (Must Fix):

-1.  **Update Schema Validation:** Update the schema validation logic (likely in `src/core/analysis/response-parser.ts` or related files) to recognize and correctly validate the new `definedFunctions` and `definedClasses` fields in the `ProjectContext` structure.
-Ensure that the application can successfully process LLM responses that include these fields.

 ## Memory Bank Update Recommendations

 - No specific memory bank updates are recommended based on this implementation, other than ensuring the Project Analysis section of the Developer Guide reflects the enhanced `ProjectContext` structure once fully verified.